 RECENT PLANNING APPLICATIONS

 Below are details of the latest few planning applications received at Sedgemoor District Council which have been notified to the Parish Council for comment.
 Applications are not always received in reference number order.
 Some applications are not pursued and some do not require consultation.

 Future applications will be considered at the meeting on the date shown – where the meeting has been held, the Parish Council’s recommendation is shown - this is changed to Sedgemoor's final decision when it is known.
-A full list of applications is available for the years 2014-2017:
+A full list of applications is available for the years from 2015:

-The full application documentation can be viewed online at Sedgemoor District Council's planning site at Sedgemoor Planning Online and entering the application reference number (eg 36/16/00099) and you can make any comments directly from there.
-Alternatively you can send a letter.
+The full application documentation can be viewed online at Sedgemoor District Council's planning site at Sedgemoor Planning Online and entering the application reference number (eg 36/18/00099) and you can make any comments directly from there.
+Alternatively you can send a letter to Sedgemoor at Bridgwater House, Bridgwater, TA6 3AR.
 You can also view the applications at the Parish Office by appointment – copies can be printed (a charge is payable).